unmannedlab/Colosseum/docs/upgrade_settings.md

 # Upgrading Settings

-The settings schema in AirSim 1.2 is changed for more flexibility and cleaner interface.
-If you have older [settings.json](settings.md) file then you can either delete it and restart AirSim or use this guide to make manual upgrade.
+The settings schema in Colosseum 1.2 is changed for more flexibility and cleaner interface.
+If you have older [settings.json](settings.md) file then you can either delete it and restart Colosseum or use this guide to make manual upgrade.

 ## Quicker Way
 We recommend simply deleting the [settings.json](settings.md) and add back the settings you need.